flightaware/tohil/Doc/tutorial/tohil_tcl.rst

 functions using tohil::eval, by the way.

 Though possibly a bit surprising, this behavior is consistent with how exec works in Python.
-It probably sbhouldn't be a surprise that Tohil is using Python's eval and exec mechanisms at the C level to provide these capabilities to Tcl.
+It probably shouldn't be a surprise that Tohil is using Python's eval and exec mechanisms at the C level to provide these capabilities to Tcl.